This post may contain affiliate links. Please read our disclosure policy.

 Pair With

-These are satisfying on their own, but also delicious paired with these other breakfast recipes: Sweet Potato Hash Browns, Skillet Potatoes, Banana Oatmeal Pancakes, Belgian Waffles, Savory Crepes, or Brioche French Toast.
+These are satisfying on their own, but also delicious paired with these other breakfast recipes: Sweet Potato Hash Browns, Skillet Potatoes, Banana Oatmeal Pancakes, Savory Crepes, Breakfast Crepes or Buckwheat Crepes with your choice of fillings, Brioche French Toast or (even easier) Brioche French Toast Casserole.

 How to Make Baked Eggs: